Razg93/Feature-detection/README.md

 Using these techniques I was able to replace the Steve Jobs book with Mona Liza image.
 After finding of the camera parameters with chessboard images processing I implemented the following steps:

-1.Dividing the image to frames and finding the same tamplate as the replacment object in the frame.
+1.Dividing the image to frames and finding the same tamplate as the replacement object in the frame.

 ![image](https://user-images.githubusercontent.com/50642442/126384387-80805c42-43e2-4541-a94e-88cb38f8ee8e.png)   ![image](https://user-images.githubusercontent.com/50642442/126384719-74526a52-7671-4196-9a02-1ad0abb820e9.png)